Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Introduction

-Historically, space mission design has been an arduous, highly manual process heavily dependent on expert knowledge.
-This difficulty arises from two main factors: (i) its formulation as a multi-objective optimization problem, in which several competing objectives (e.g., time of flight, fuel consumption, radiation exposure, observability) must be optimized simultaneously, and (ii) the presence of complex nonconvex and often implicit constraints, such as safety and observation requirements.
+Historically, space mission design has been an arduous, highly manual process, largely dependent on expert knowledge and rarely regarded as a component of onboard autonomy.
+This difficulty arises from two main factors: (i) its formulation as a multi-objective optimization problem, in which several competing objectives (e.g., flight time, fuel consumption, radiation exposure, observability) must be optimized simultaneously, and (ii) the presence of complex nonconvex and often implicit constraints, such as safety and observation requirements.
 The result is a constrained Multi-Objective Optimal Control Problem (MO-OCP), where the Pareto front of feasible solutions is of central importance.
 Because general MO-OCPs are extremely challenging to solve, traditional practice has relied on problem-specific search strategies \cite{landau2022star} or metaheuristics \cite{li2010optimal}, typically under strong simplifying assumptions, to produce preliminary trajectories of acceptable quality.
 However, while useful in early mission design, these methods suffer from limited scalability and generalizability.
 Moreover, they require a full recomputation whenever mission parameters change, underscoring their fragility in dynamic design environments.

 To address these challenges, recent work has investigated learning-based methods that can efficiently generate spacecraft trajectories from a single trained model.
 Learning-based techniques have been applied to diverse scenarios, from interplanetary transfers to rendezvous.
 Yet, for a mission design tool suitable for operational use, such as that envisioned for RPOD missions, several critical capabilities remain underdeveloped.
 First, generalization is essential; the governing dynamics depend on the reference orbit \cite{damico_phd_2010}\cite{hill1878researches}\cite{yamanaka2002new}, and models must therefore be able to extrapolate trajectory generation to previously unseen relative dynamics.
 Second, limited attention has been devoted to multi-objective offline learning frameworks \cite{hayes2021practical}\cite{zhu2023scaling}, which are indispensable for practical design applications that require trade-space exploration.